amoe/edda/README.md

 # EDDA Documentation Index

-## Getting SSL certificates

-You can use acme.sh

-acme.sh --issue --alpn --standalone -d foo.erwin.org

-Port 80 is firewalled off by ITS.
-This should actually be changed and replaced with 80 -> 443 redirects.

-[Thu 30 Jan 13:55:39 GMT 2020] Your cert is in  /root/.acme.sh/archive.reanimatingdata.co.uk/archive.reanimatingdata.co.uk.cer
-[Thu 30 Jan 13:55:39 GMT 2020] Your cert key is in  /root/.acme.sh/archive.reanimatingdata.co.uk/archive.reanimatingdata.co.uk.key
-[Thu 30 Jan 13:55:39 GMT 2020] The intermediate CA cert is in  /root/.acme.sh/archive.reanimatingdata.co.uk/ca.cer
-[Thu 30 Jan 13:55:39 GMT 2020] And the full chain certs is there:  /root/.acme.sh/archive.reanimatingdata.co.uk/fullchain.cer

-Put certs in /usr/local/share/ssl/subdir.

-    SSLEngine on
-    SSLCertificateFile "/usr/local/share/ssl/archive.reanimatingdata.co.uk/certificate.pem"
-    SSLCertificateKeyFile "/usr/local/share/ssl/archive.reanimatingdata.co.uk/key.pem"
-    SSLCACertificateFile "/usr/local/share/ssl/archive.reanimatingdata.co.uk/root.pem"
-    SSLCertificateChainFile "/usr/local/share/ssl/archive.reanimatingdata.co.uk/chain.pem"

-## More info on command

-Use the --verbose --debug options at the end of your `lxc` command line.

-## Restarting the LXD

-snap restart lxd

-This can take up to 5 minutes.
-All containers need to be shutdown.
-They will restart shortly after the daemon has itself restarted.

-## Force a container to stop

-lxc stop mycontainer --force

-The order of the options is important.

 ## Create container

 You create a container using an _image_ for the OS.
 Please consult the list of